DuartBreedt/EduanBreedtBlog/content/blog/sublime.md

 contained by something even greater, bringing to bear the whale's own finitude.
 How can a creature be both imposing and elusive?

-Like the hum of a fridge in the kitchen or the constant crackle of the radio static, our unconscious minds have got used to the constant droning question “how can we be both significant and insignificant”.
+Like the hum of a fridge in the kitchen or the crackle of the radio static, our unconscious minds have got used to the constant droning question “how can we be both significant and insignificant”.
 For me the ocean teases the questions to the surface bringing with it the feeling of being not apart from the world but being a part of the world, fully material and fully alive.